Skip to content

 • Deleting a user triggers data portability and retention procedures (section 21).

-• Credentials are never stored in this table.
+• Credentials are never stored in this table; Clerk owns credential storage.

 5.2 account